renardein/HomeLab-Monitor/README.md

 - Fullscreen monitor mode with swipe / arrow navigation
 - Monitor mode uses the light theme by default
 - Settings password protection, import / export, and local SQLite storage
+- **First-run setup wizard**: language, Proxmox or TrueNAS path, connection, or **import a full JSON backup** (same format as Settings → export) to restore configuration in one step
+- **Telegram integration**: bot token, notification rules by event type (services, VM/CT, nodes, SNMP slots, host CPU temperature, link speed), optional **custom message templates** with type-specific placeholders (edited in a dedicated dialog)
+- **Host metrics agent**: install or remove the agent on a Proxmox node **via SSH from the UI**, and remove the agent from a node when no longer needed

 ## UI Mockup